MXKLZL/EasyAL/documentation.md

 ​	model_type(string): name of the algorithm you want to use.
 Can be chosen from['Basic', 'Loss', 'MeanTeacher', 'TemporalEnsembling', 'NoisyStudent' ].
 'MeanTeacher', 'TemporalEnsembling', 'NoisyStudent' should be chosen for three semi-supervised learning algorithm and 'Basic' should be chosen for all active learning loop except loss learning algorithm which shoud use 'Loss' option

 ​	test_ds(dataset): if you choose `MeanTeacher` or `TemporalEnsembling` as model_type, you can pass a test dataset to get accuracy of current model on that after each epoch of the training loop.

+Returns:

+​	An appropriate model class object used for your active learning or semi-supervised learning task

 ​